AhmadYamen-Radwan/ESP32-CAM-Simple-AI-ChatBot/README.md

 - `ollama_token`: Ollama API key
 - `ollama_model`: model name available to your Ollama account

-Do not commit real tokens to GitHub.
-Anyone with the bot token can control the bot, and anyone with the Ollama key can use your account.

 ## 2. Create and configure the Telegram bot

 1. Open Telegram.